2017-fall-arch1/2017-fall-arch1-project-1-cs1171/README.md

    and write employee names to a file.

-node.h: provides definitions for node creation, deletion, freeing all nodes, and printing all nodes.
+btree.h: provides definitions for node creation, deletion, freeing all nodes, and printing all nodes.
 It also has a definition for the Node struct.
 I used llist.h as a template for my node.h file.

-btree.c: has the actual code for the definitions created in node.h.
+btree.c: has the actual code for the definitions created in btree.h.

-btdemo.c: cotains the code for a user interface which allows the addition and deletion of employee names to a btree.
+main.c: cotains the code for a user interface which allows the addition and deletion of employee names to a btree.
 Also can read/write names to a text file.

-Makefile: 'make' will compile all files into 'bTree'.
+Makefile: 'make' will compile all files into 'project1'.
-Running bTree will start the program.
-The user interface will list options: 1. to add an employee, 2. to delete an employee, 3. to print tree, 4. to load names from file,
+Running project1 will start the program.
+The user interface will list options: 1: to add an employee, 2: to delete an employee, 3: to print tree, 4: to load names from file,
-5. to write names to file, 6. to exit program.
+5: to write names to file, 0: to exit program.

-'make clean' will delete everything created by 'make' (.o files and bTree).
+'make clean' will delete everything created by 'make' (.o files and project1).